-About the city of Cusco we show the best information for you.
+About the city of Cusco we show The Can do in Cusco; the best information for you.
 In both our supplement and our website you will read the routes we traveled and the advice we will gladly give you, but for now, while you are planning your next trip, we present you a list of what NOT to do.

 Take note.
 Cusco waits for you.